 Standardised tests will be used at the end of each term, to measure each pupil's attainment in reading.
+These along with information from benchmarking and teacher judgement will inform each child's assessment.
 These results will be compared with an 'average' for all pupils of that age.